article banner

 class SomeService( private val scope: CoroutineScope ) { fun startTasks() { val job = scope.launch { // ... } scope.launch { // ... job.join() // ... } } }

 In a similar way, we could collect a whole collection of jobs and wait for all of them to finish.
 The same can be done with async and await.
-The result of await is Deferred, which is a subtype of Job, so we can also use join, but more often we use await, that additionally returns the result of the coroutine.
+The result of await is Deferred, which is a subtype of Job, so we can also use join, but more often we use await, which additionally returns the result of the coroutine.

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { val deferred = CompletableDeferred<String>() launch { println("Starting first") delay(1000) deferred.complete("Test") delay(1000) println("First done") } launch { println("Starting second") println(deferred.await()) // Wait for deferred to complete println("Second done") } } // Starting first/Starting second // (1 sec) // Test // Second done // (1 sec) // First done